Jessica Castles: 2019

 Castles competed at the English Championships as a guest where she won silver in the all-around behind club teammate and Jamaica national team member Danusia Francis.
 She next competed at the British Championships and won gold in the all-around.
 Castles was once again selected to represent Sweden at the European Championships; she finished 14th in the all-around.
 She next competed at the European Games.
 During qualifications she finished 24th in the all-around and did not qualify for the final; however she qualified to the floor exercise final in third place.
 During event finals she matched her placement and won the bronze behind Anastasia Bachynska of Ukraine and Aneta Holasová of the Czech Republic.

 In September Castles competed at the British Team Championships where she placed fourth in the non-squad division.
 Castles was selected to represent Sweden at the 2019 World Championships in Stuttgart.
 During qualifications she finished 89th in the all-around and did not qualify for the finals, nor did she qualify as an individual to the 2020 Olympic Games due to compatriot Jonna Adlerteg placing higher than her.

 Collegiate gymnastics career

 Castles announced that she would compete in NCAA gymnastics with the Arizona Wildcats, starting in the 2020–21 school year.

-2020–21 season

-Castles made her NCAA debut on January 23 in a meet against Utah.
+Castles made her NCAA debut on 23 January 2021 in a meet against Utah.
 She contributed scores on balance beam and floor exercise.
 Her 9.90 on balance beam was the highest score on the apparatus, tied with Maile O'Keefe.
 Post season she was named Arizona's Freshman of the Year.